xKesvaL/xKesvaL/README.md

 Name: Jordan, Age: 17, Skills: NodeJS (JS & TS), Web (CSS3, HTML5 & JS) and maybe anything, I learn fast.

 - ⚡ Fun fact: I'm from France !
 Oh yeah, that may not be fun.
-- 🔭 I’m currently working on a project, an IdleOn (a game) tool to help everyone, and myself !
+- 🔭 I don't really have anything planned right now.
+I want to do things.
+I don't know what to do.
 - 📫 Reach me: Simply contact me at jabeddou@gmail.com !

 <!--